Ladramhaiola/ComPasc/asgn2/README.md

 - Goto Statement:
     - Include conditional jumps here?

-## Modelling check with above instructions
+# Modelling check with above instructions

-# Arithmetic
+## Arithmetic
 - Easy

-# Labels
+## Labels
 - Conversion of labels to line numbers.
 Any potential pit falls
+- [Meeting] Assembly supports labels, no change required.

-# if-else
+## if-else
 - Can be modelled easily using if-goto

-# while, repeat
+## while, repeat
 - Have a loop condition, followed by jump stmt out of the loop, body, and update and jump back to check condition

-# function calls
+## function calls
+- Replace with a label
 - Ask Sir about how we can look for arguments.
 Other than that can be essentially modelled as a program
+- [Meeting] Give labels to functions, and the standard way for function argument IR is shown below:
+    ```
+    param a
+    param b
+    param c
+    call foo
+    ```

-# lamda call
+## lambda call
-Maybe convert it to a simple function call in the IR?
+- Maybe convert it to a simple function call in the IR?
 [Not of concern for now]
+- [Meeting] Yes, May have to keep a dict while converting to function to account for environ variables.

-# Input-Output
+## Input-Output
-Ask Sir if we can directly use the interfacing provided by x86, and in turn refer it to the way we are using functions
+- Ask Sir if we can directly use the interfacing provided by x86, and in turn refer it to the way we are using functions
+- Yes.

-# classes and objects
+## classes and objects
-Ask Sir about inheritance
+- Ask Sir about inheritance
+- [Meeting] Classes boiled down to IR and details already exisiting in SymTable